HidayatiMardhiah/HidayatiMardhiah/README.md

 - 🖊 I enjoy thinking up ideas and experimenting to see if they’re feasible
 - 🔭 Always curious and open to exploring new tools and projects

-## 🚀 What I’m Working On
+## 🚀 What I've Build Or I’m Working On
 - 💬 Building a **mini chatbot** using different sentiment analysis techniques
+- ⚡  A Job tracker application built in react.js

 ## 🛠 Tech & Tools
 - **Languages & Libraries**: Python, scikit-learn, pandas, matplotlib